The Two RV Gypsies: Full-Time RVers

 Karen clings to a pole Karen Duquette clings to a pole

-Below: The two RV Gypsies never figured out what the numbers on the posts meant, because they went from 16 to 17 to 18 then to 23.
-At first Lee thought it meant how many tenths of a mile to the lake, but that sure wasn't the truth.
+Below: The two RV Gypsies never figured out what the numbers on the posts meant, because they went from 16 to 17 to 18 and then to 23.
+At first Lee Duquette thought it meant how many tenths of a mile to the lake, but that sure wa not the truth.

 strange marker in the sand

-Karen Duquette was so tired that she crawled up the next steep sand dune.
-Even crawling took a lot of energy, maybe even more.
+Below: Karen Duquette was so tired that she CRAWLED up the next steep sand dune.
+Even crawling took a lot of energy, (maybe even more).
 The steepness of the dune makes her look so tiny in the first photo below.
+Distance is always farther away than it looks in these photos.

 Karen crawls up the dune Karen crawls up the dune